PackRuble/cardoteka/README.md

 }
 ```

 With this mini application, we can select locale, see localized text, and reset locale.
-And thanks to the `attach`ed callback, all you need to do is save/delete a value in storage so that state of ALL notifiers is updated in a timely manner.
+And thanks to the `attach`ed `onChange` callback, all you need to do is save/delete a value in storage so that state of ALL notifiers is updated in a timely manner.
 All this makes it possible to use a large number of notifiers and not worry that some of them are left with an irrelevant state.
 Check the launch of this application [here](https://github.com/PackRuble/cardoteka/blob/dev/example/lib/riverpod_provider_cardoteka.dart).

 The `AsyncNotifier` is used in the same way.